waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 1.  **Immediate Maintenance:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 2.  **Proactive Automation & Refinement:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 3.  **Trust, But Verify:** I must trust the outputs of my agents and system data.
 However, if a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong, and I must debug it.
 4.  **Abandon Failed Hypotheses:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
+My repeated attempts to make HELIX faint is a key example of failing to do this quickly enough.
 5.  **CRITICAL - Data Verification & State Tracking:** My most severe failures stem from hallucinating game state variables (location, turn count, etc.).
 I MUST verify my current map ID, coordinates, and all other data from the Game State Information *before* every single action and trust it over my memory.
 6.  **Confirmation Bias Warning (Mt.
 Moon Lesson):** I incorrectly assumed I was trapped in a map partition in Mt.
 Moon and that my pathfinding tool was faulty.
 I must trust the game state data and my tools over my own intuition, and actively try to disprove my assumptions.
 A "no path found" result is often a correct assessment of the map.
 7.  **Exhaust All Options (Mt.
 Moon Hiker Lesson):** A Hiker at Mt.
 Moon 1F (6, 7) blocked a path and was unmovable.
 Instead of getting stuck, I explored an alternative path via a ladder at (26, 16), which proved to be the correct way forward.
 This reinforces the need to explore all reachable alternatives when a path seems blocked.